Had an issue with Airbnb? Get a real response.

 - Host Frustrations: Damage caused by guests or biased Airbnb rulings.

-⚖️ The ACCC has even taken action against Airbnb for currency pricing misleading thousands of Aussies.
+The ACCC has even taken action against Airbnb for currency pricing misleading thousands of Aussies.

-Complaints submitted through Ajust
+Airbnb complaints submitted through Ajust

 How other consumers Airbnb complaints got resolved

-Dirty Property on Check-in: A guest found hair on bedsheets and overflowing bins.
+Dirty Property on Check-in: A guest found hair on their bedsheets and overflowing bins.
 The host refused a refund.
 Airbnb reviewed photos and refunded the cleaning fee.

 Aggressive Dog On-site: A guest booked a pet-friendly place with “no other pets.”
 On arrival, an aggressive dog attacked their pet.
 Airbnb refunded the unused night and flagged the listing.